 When should I be icing my muscles?

-Blue ice packs (or frozen peas) are a staple in many athletes’ freezers to heal potential aches and pains.
+Blue ice packs (like these) are a staple in many athletes’ freezers to heal potential aches and pains.
 “Ice is an anti-inflammatory.
 On a basic level, it cools down the capillaries, or blood vessels,” explains Andrew L. Rosen, MD at Upper East Orthopaedics.
 Inflammation isn’t technically a bad thing—it’s part of the healing process—but our bodies tend to overcompensate. “[Ice] immediately shuts off blood flow to the area so that it doesn’t swell as much and it isn’t as uncomfortable,” Rosen adds.

 So, icing is the way to go to treat a swelling bruise, sprained ankle, or a similar pain.
 The same treatment applies when dealing with an overuse injury, most commonly seen with runners.
 If you’re aggressively pushing yourself, icing certain muscles (for example, the legs) post-workout will keep your inflammatory response from overreacting.
 Basically, ice is for injuries and inflammation.